What is Risk Management?

 Fault tree analysis is a risk management method for analysing undesired events, in which the interaction of potential causes for an undesired event is visualised with the help of logical links using a tree diagram.
 It is suitable for the analysis of central risks and chains of causes for errors that have occurred, as well as the preventive identification of possible risks of failure.

-Some publications also speak of risk monitoring; however, whether this represents an independent method in risk management is rather controversial.
+Some publications also speak of risk monitoring; however, whether this represents an independent method is rather controversial.

 Risk management software